g0hww/gr-kx3/README.md

 It uses pulseaudio for the soundcard I/Q input, so when gr-kx3 is running, run Pulse Audio Volume Control and choose the correct soundcard for the stereo I/Q input from the KX3.
-For me, the application appears on the Redcording tab, as
+For me, the application appears on the Recording tab, as

 	ALSA plug-in [python-2.7]: ALSA Capture